cakeandturtles/text-android-language/syntax_grammar_rules.md

 		def Dog name, species
 			#same as a function definition, but same name as class
 			#to indicate constructor
-				my name is name
+			this. name is name
-				my.species is species
+			this.species is species
 		end

 		#static class methods work just like java
 		#are indicated by the "static" keyword in front of def
 		static def bark message
 			print message
 		end
 	end

 	#'this' keyword refers to the object instance
 	#notice that we are using "this. x" instead of "this.x"